Yandex Cloud

 API

-1. In the management console, select the folder where the backup is located.
+1. In the management console, select the folder containing the backup.

 3. In the left-hand panel, select Backups.